 - a.
 Program Secretarial Offices (PSOs). - (1) Determine the applicability of this Order to those facilities under their cognizance that are other than Hazard Category 1, 2, or 3 nuclear facilities. - (2) For GO/GO activities under their cognizance, approve or designate the approval authority for conduct of operations documentation prepared in accordance with Attachment 2. - b.
-Office of Health Safety and Security. - (1) Develops formal interpretations of the requirements of this Order. - (2) Develops, promulgates, and maintains conduct of operations policy, standards, and guidance materials, and conducts training, as necessary, for implementing the requirements of this Order. - (3) Plans and conducts assessments to determine compliance with the requirements of this Order, in accordance with DOE O 227.1, Independent Oversight Program, dated 8-30-11.
+Office of Environment, Health Safety and Security. - (1) Develops formal interpretations of the requirements of this Order. - (2) Develops, promulgates, and maintains conduct of operations policy, standards, and guidance materials, and conducts training, as necessary, for implementing the requirements of this Order. - c.
+Office of Enterprise Assessments.

-c.
+Plans and conducts assessments to determine compliance with the requirements of this Order, in accordance with DOE O 227.1, Independent Oversight Program, dated 8-30-11.

+d.
 Heads of Field Elements.1

 (1) Notify contracting officers to incorporate the CRD into the affected contracts (considering the hazards and mission impact of the operations) via the Laws, regulations, and DOE directives clause (DEAR 970.5204-2) for those contracts that contain this clause.
-For contracts that do not contain DEAR 970.5204-2, request that the contracting officer attempt to get the CRD incorporated into the contract via a contract
+For contracts that do not contain DEAR 970.5204-2, request that the contracting officer attempt to get the CRD incorporated into the contract via a contract modification.
+Notify contracting officers in advance to include the requirements of the CRD in the terms and conditions of any request for proposals for any new contracts.